wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;What do we gain by it?

 **M:**&ensp;You gain nothing.
-You leave behind what is not your own and find what you have never lost — your own being.
+You leave behind what is not your own and find what you have never lost — your own beïng.

 **Q:**&ensp;Who is the ruler of your world?